mpatalon/vsc/README.md

 Usage:
 * make sure that `Docker` engine is running,
 * copy `.devcontainer` directory from specific example to your project root directory, e.g. `remote/container/gcc/.devcontainer`,
+* open your project in Visual Studio Code and select one of the following from `Open a Remote Window` menu:
-* In Visual Studio Code run `Remote-Containers: Reopen in Container` or `Remote-Containers: Clone Repository in Container Volume...`.
+  * `Remote-Containers: Reopen in Container` or
+  * `Remote-Containers: Clone Repository in Container Volume...`.

 #### gcc
 ___